 Should you get a Prenup?

-For many couples getting married, the idea of a prenuptial agreement seems incredibly unromantic and even morbid.
+For many couples getting married in the Charlotte, North Carolina area, the idea of a prenuptial agreement seems incredibly unromantic and even morbid.
 The last thing that newlyweds want to consider are the “rules of engagement” when they’re just entering their honeymoon period.
 At the Law Office of Janice V. Coulter, we consider prenuptial agreements to be an extension of the marriage.

 Marriage is a contract, after all, and a prenuptial (or antenuptial) agreement is a more comprehensive agreement for both parties entering the marriage.
 It relates specifically to financial transparency and division of individual property or assets acquired before or during the marriage.